SavioFengGit/Trasferring-Malicious-Payload-MSFvenom-to-the-Target-System/README.md

 # Trasferring-Malicious-Payload-MSFvenom-to-the-Target-System
-Let's introduce how to transferring files on Target Machine (Windows &amp; Linux)
+Let's introduce how to transfer files on Target Machine (Windows & Linux)
 # Introduction MSFvenom
 Msftvenom is a tool for generating and encoding payloads for penetration testing.
 It is part of the Metasploit Framework, a popular suite of tools for security professionals.
 Msftvenom can create payloads for various platforms and formats, and it can also apply different encoders to evade detection.
 The purpose of msftvenom is to create malicious code that can be injected into a target system to gain access or execute commands.<br>
 <img src="msfvenom.png" width=70% height="auto"><br>